AdobeDocs/commerce-operations.en/help/install/prerequisites/database/mysql-remote.md

 ## Setting up a remote database connection

-{:.bs-callout-info}
+>[!NOTE]
+>
-This is an advanced topic that should be used only by an experienced network administrator or database administrator.
+>This is an advanced topic that should be used only by an experienced network administrator or database administrator.
 You must have `root` access to the file system and you must be able to log in to MySQL as `root`.

 ### Prerequisites